act-auth/act-auth/README.md

 ### 4.1.3.
 External Account Identifier

-The external account identifier is a unique integer (or string, tuple, etc.) mapping to the internal account identifier of the account.
+The external account identifier is a unique string composed of "base64url" characters (defined in RFC 4648 Section 5 [[8]](#7.8.)) or other unique data that can be converted or encoded into a string composed of "base64url" characters mapping to the internal account identifier of the account.
 As the name implies, the external account identifier is open to the public.

 The external account identifier SHOULD also be globally unique in the application program.
 An internal account identifier can be mapped to multiple (at least one) external account identifiers, while an external account identifier MUST only be mapped to one internal account identifier.